SGTstake/cere-staking-dashboard/README.md

 # Contribution Guide

 ## Introduction
-This section aims to familiarise developers to the Polkadot Staking Dashboard [[GitHub](https://github.com/paritytech/polkadot-staking-dashboard), [Demo](https://paritytech.github.io/polkadot-staking-dashboard/#/overview)] for the purpose of contributing to the project.
+This section aims to familiarise developers to the Cere Staking Dashboard [[GitHub](https://github.com/Cerebellum-Network/staking-dashboard), [Demo](https://paritytech.github.io/polkadot-staking-dashboard/#/overview)] for the purpose of contributing to the project.

-Reach out to ross@parity.io for clarification of any content within this document.
+Reach out to community@cere.io for clarification of any content within this document.

 ## Major Packages Used